Chinese paper cutting: Educational use

 Chinese papercutting has educational uses that teach children about traditional Chinese art and culture and the beauty of papercutting while learning Chinese papercutting history.
 Practicing paper cuts also helps children enhance their fine motor skills, hand-eye coordination, cutting and creativity.

 In many special education schools in China, paper cutting has become an important tool in the art education of deaf students.
 The tactile and visual nature of paper-cutting enables students to express emotions and convey meanings through non-verbal means, which not only inherits skills, but also plays a role in psychological healing.

-Incorporating paper cutting art into international Chinese education in colleges and universities not only helps to enrich teaching content, enhance class interest, but also enhances the understanding and recognition of Chinese culture for international students.
-Through this intuitive and vivid intangible cultural heritage art form, teachers can break the barrier between language and culture, improve the effect of Chinese teaching, and realize the organic integration of language education and traditional culture inheritance.
+Incorporating paper cutting art into international Chinese education in colleges and universities can enhance the understanding and recognition of Chinese culture for international students.
+Through this cultural heritage art form, teachers can mix language and culture, improve the effect of Chinese teaching, and realize the organic integration of language education and traditional culture inheritance.

 Entertainment use

 Chinese paper-cutting played a pivotal role in the development of shadow puppetry (皮影戏, píyǐngxì), a popular theatrical entertainment that flourished until the early 20th century.
-Artists crafted paper-cutting figures representing dramatic characters, which were then sticked to bamboo sticks for manipulation.
+Artists crafted paper-cutting figures representing dramatic characters, which were then stuck to bamboo sticks for manipulation.
 However, since paper is hard to preserve over long time, soon these paper figures were replaced by leather.